wyattb79/Exam_Notes/EX415/EX415_Notes.md

 For devices that match no defined rules, ImplicitPolicyTarget=allow|block|reject

-Settings can be modified via IPC by the IPCAllowedUsers
+Settings can be modified via IPC by the IPCAllowedUsers or IPCAllowedGroups

+Devices attached when daemon starts: PresentDevicePolicy

 # Manage system login security using pluggable authentication modules (PAMs)